NOT ACCEPTING APPLICATIONS

 This grant is open to U.S. and international researchers.

-In its nine iteration, the Alzheimer's Association is pleased to announce the Part the Cloud Translational Research Funding initiative to increase the research efforts in Phase I and Phase II (Proof of Concept) clinical trials directed towards Alzheimer’s disease and related dementias internationally.
+The Alzheimer's Association is pleased to announce the Part the Cloud Translational Research Funding initiative to increase the research efforts in Phase I and Phase II clinical trials directed towards Alzheimer’s disease and related dementias internationally.

 Both non-profit and small for-profit agencies are eligible.
 Open to International Applicants.
 Small for-profit agencies must submit documentation of net assets and annual earnings during the letter of intent process as a part of the review process.
 Not-for-profit organizations must submit documentation verifying status during the letter of intent process.